 You pay a traffic ticket handled by the RI Traffic Tribunal either online, by mail, by phone, or in person.
 Contact the appropriate municipal court to learn how to pay other types of traffic tickets.

 This page contains information about paying a traffic ticket in Rhode Island.

 (Plead Guilty or No Contest)

-Essentially, paying your RI traffic ticket is an admission of guilty―even if you plead no contest.
+Essentially, paying your RI traffic ticket is an admission of guilt―even if you plead "no contest."

 Other points to remember about paying your RI traffic ticket: